 What are the best office chairs?

 When it comes to the best office chairs, you can't do better than the classic Herman Miller Aeron.
 Although this chair has been around for many years, the company has not been resting on its laurels; it has constantly redesigned the Aeron to keep up with developments, and this chair is a marvel of material engineering.
-At more than $2,000, it's a big investment, but you get what you pay for: It is the most configurable and adaptable chair we looked at, and you can add features such as a headrest and a footrest that share the same design.
+At more than $1,000, it's a big investment, but you get what you pay for: It is the most configurable and adaptable — and most comfortable — chair we sat in.

 The best office chairs you can buy today